University Human Resources

 An employee's taxable income associated with enrolling a domestic partner and/or the partner's child in an employer sponsored health care plan can be meaningful.
 This document is not specific legal or tax advice and, therefore, employees considering domestic partner benefits are advised to consult their tax advisor.

-In general, both the university's and employee's cost of providing domestic partner benefits is considered taxable income by the IRS.
+In general, domestic partnerships, civil unions or other similar relationships that are not a marriage are not recognized under the IRS Ruling, so both the university's and employee's cost of providing domestic partner benefits is considered taxable income by the IRS.
 When an employee enrolls a domestic partner or the partner's child in an IU-sponsored health care plan, the employee's contribution and the university's contribution for that coverage are the same as for a spouse and spouse's child.
 However, due to IRS regulations, these contributions are taxable income and will be added to the employee's pay as additional wages.
 This will be reported on the employee's annual Form W-2 and increases the employee's taxable gross income for federal and state income taxes as well as for FICA (Social Security and Medicare) taxes withheld from paychecks.
 The amount of the additional taxable income depends upon the plan in which the employee is enrolled and the resulting level of coverage (employee/spouse, employee/child, family).

 Associated taxable income can be excluded if the employee is eligible to claim the domestic partner and/or the partner's child as a tax dependent under IRS Section 152.
 If the domestic partner and/or partner's children are IRS-defined tax dependents of the employee, the employee should submit a Certification of Tax-Qualified Dependents (PDF) form to University Human Resource Services.